 - Add the worcestershire sauce, parsley and salt and pepper.
 Cook for another 10 minutes.

-- Add the beef Better than Bouillon and water.
+- Add the beef Better Than Bouillon and water.
 Whisk until well combined.
-Cut chicken into bite size pieces then add the chicken and sasauge.
+Cut chicken into bite size pieces then add the chicken and sausage.
 Bring to a boil.
 Reduce the heat, cover and simmer for 45 minutes.

 - Add the tomatoes and okra and simmer for 1 more hour.